Cebinae/hiddenPetProjectRN/readme.md

   ./gradlew assembleRelease
   ```
   Please note, even tho release error with 'duplicated assets' is not reproducing now, you may need to delete warned assets of react-native-navigation manually if error occurs. (ctrl+clink on every warned asset in VScode console will navigate to asset path)
+    - ok,  seems like i completely fixed that, but keep in mind